-However, attempts at penetrating BOP markets are challenged by low consumer education levels (Jagtap et al, 2014), the dominance of an informal distribution system (Silvestre & Neto, 2014), underdeveloped infrastructure (Weissburg, 2008), low product and category knowledge (Anderson & Billou, 2007), imbalances between supply and demand (Sheth, 2011), and the prevalence of BOP “prosumers” who produce much of what they consume (Viswanathan & Sridharan, 2012).
-The BOP literature has extensively discussed those challenges, in addition to recommendations to address such challenges, such as market entry strategies (e.g., Schuster & Holtbrugge, 2012; Teagarden, 2010) product and promotional innovations (e.g., Ray & Ray, 2011; Berger & Nakata, 2013), etc., to penetrate BOP markets.
+However, attempts at penetrating BOP markets are challenged by low consumer education levels (Jagtap et al, 2014), underdeveloped and informal distribution systems (Silvestre & Neto, 2014), poor infrastructure (Weissburg, 2008), low product and category knowledge (Anderson & Billou, 2007), imbalances between supply and demand (Sheth, 2011), and the prevalence of BOP “prosumers” who produce much of what they consume (Viswanathan & Sridharan, 2012).
+The BOP literature has extensively discussed these challenges, in addition to recommendations to address them, including market entry strategies (e.g., Schuster & Holtbrugge, 2012; Teagarden, 2010) product and promotional innovations (e.g., Ray & Ray, 2011; Berger & Nakata, 2013), and penetration strategies.

-Unfortunately, return from such attempts is capped by the low category penetration rates in BOP markets, due to many of the challenges discussed – yet there is little literature on driving BOP category growth.
+Unfortunately, returns from BOP growth strategies are often stymied by the low category penetration rates, and the challenges elaborated in the literature.
+Yet, the BOP, and the broader emerging markets literature, is mostly focused on marketing strategy with little on driving category growth to uncap the potential return from such strategies.
+Driving category growth requires efforts beyond the scope of the individual company, usually serving competition along the way, which suggests why it is not an approach adopted by many market players.
+Nor has it been a research topic explored in the BOP literature.
+In terms of the literature on market growth, around 80% of studies have been carried out in developed markets.
+Moreover recent research shows that when markets reach maturity, category expansion strategies are rare, with a fifty/fifty success rate at best (Nenycz-Thiel et al, 2018).
+In contrast, emerging markets, and BOP markets in particular, in their growth phase make category expansion critical to brand growth, since competition is a non-zero-sum game where brands grow by recruiting non-users into the category (Doyle & Stern, 2006).

 In this study, we aim to address this gap initially by taking an exploratory view of category expansion through the industry lens, to understand how market players are currently approaching this issue.
-Brand growth is a consequence of category growth since, in growing markets, competition is a non-zero-sum game where brands grow by recruiting non-users into the category (Doyle & Stern, 2006).
 We find that contrary to the established literature, managers are very well aware of the need for category expansion in order to grow their brands, and are in possession of a robust understanding of this objective.
-While the majority of BOP literature focuses on strategies at the brand level, this study will focus on investigating strategies that grow consumer good categories through market development, crucial to tap on to BOP market potential (Sheth, 2011).
+While the majority of BOP literature focuses on strategies at the brand level, this study will focus on investigating strategies that grow consumer goods categories through market development, which is crucial to tapping BOP market potential (Sheth, 2011).

 2.0 Methodology